GRR

 The Canadian-American Challenge Cup, or Can-Am, represented an opportunity for manufacturers great and small to try their hand at producing the world’s fastest racing car, and one engineer who answered the call was a man named Ed Hamill.

 He had grown up surrounded by motorsport.
 As a child he used to frequent his local car garage on his way home from school, where the owner would often be working on Midget racing cars, cars that would then race on the local oval track just three miles from his home.
-His interest grew into sportscars, a proud owner of an Austin-Healey, and a chance meeting with Carroll Shelby at a race event at Riverside sealed his future in the industry.
+His interest grew into sportscars, and he became a proud owner of an Austin-Healey, but it was a chance meeting with Carroll Shelby at a race event at Riverside that sealed his future in the industry.

 As Shelby was busy testing and demonstrating his new Cobra concept at venues across the US, Hamill had been engineering a Chevrolet V8 into his own AC Ace.
 He took the opportunity to tell Shelby about his efforts, and almost immediately he was offered a job at the Shelby workshop.
 Hamill became an engineer on the Cobra project in early 1962 as one of a four-person team.
 He would be forced to leave after just six months, but that was not the end of his story, rather the beginning.